 Technology is not some isolated machine that can be perfectly controlled.
 Technology is deeply interconnected with other technologies, with industries, organizations, markets, economies, and with its surrounding natural environment.

-When we fail to see this last connection, we fail to see the full complexity of the planet as it exists in the Anthropocene.
+When we fail to see this last connection, we fail to see the full complexity of the planet as it hurdles toward a new reality that is deeply shaped by our tools.
 Is technology truly equivalent to a beaver dam or beehive?
 It doesn’t really matter.
 What does matter is that technology is structurally linked with the natural systems of the planet.

 Technology is the cutting edge with which we shape the planet.
 As it becomes more complex and interconnected, it becomes less linear and less predictable.
 In other words, it starts to behave more like ecosystems in the natural world.
-This is the technology ecology, and its time has come.
+This is the technology ecology, and its time is rapidly approaching.

-¹ Ervin Laszlo’s book, The Systems View of the World, is an excellent primer on holons, by the way.
+¹ Ervin Laszlo’s book, The Systems View of the World, is an excellent primer on holons.